KEEP FOR FUTURE REFERENCE

 Your lesson is scheduled for ____________at___________________.
 If you need to change days or times, please give me a call.
 Please let me know immediately if you are not planning to take lessons this year, so I may be able to take a student on my waiting list.

-I NOW TEACH, SKYPE AND FACETIME LESSONS AT THE SAME RATE- this is an easy way to have a lesson when you are at home through your computer or your phone.
+I NOW TEACH ZOOM, SKYPE AND FACETIME LESSONS AT THE SAME RATE- this is an easy way to have a lesson when you are at home through your computer or your phone or tablet.

 TUITION/FLAT RATE PAYMENT